Willie169/Android-Non-Root/README.md

 ### Install SystemUI Tuner

-SystemUI Tuner can be installed from Google Play: <https://play.google.com/store/apps/details?id=com.zacharee1.systemuituner> (pub: Zachary Wander).
+SystemUI Tuner can be installed from [Google Play](https://play.google.com/store/apps/details?id=com.zacharee1.systemuituner) (pub: Zachary Wander).

 ### To Leave Developer Options off When Using Shizuku to Connect to ADB with SystemUI Tuner